Housekeeping Manager Salary

 Popular Skills for Housekeeping Manager

-Housekeeping Managers report using a diverse set of skills on the job.
+Survey results show that Housekeeping Managers use a fair number of skills.
 Most notably, skills in Operations Management, Training, People Management, and Order Inventory are correlated to pay that is above average.
-Skills that pay less than market rate include Budget Management, Scheduling, and Order Inventory.
-Those educated in Scheduling tend to be well versed in People Management.
+Skills that are correlated to lower pay, on the other hand, include Budget Management, Scheduling, and Order Inventory.
+Most people skilled in Scheduling are similarly competent in People Management.

 Pay by Experience Level for Housekeeping Manager